UQ-RCC/hpc-docs/guides/Bunya-UserData-Guide.md

 ### Spaces available by default for every user

 The spaces below are individual spaces.
 This means, by default, they are only accessible by the user who this space belongs to.
-These spaces **should NOT be shared with nay ohter users**.
-If a shared space is required please see futher below in the section on shared spaces.
+These spaces **should NOT be shared with any ohter users**.
+If a shared space is required please see further below in the section on shared spaces.

 #### `/home/username`
 * Every user has a home directory.
 This is where a user lands when they login.